moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 ### Define remote relations

-Finally, we create the relations between the interface and the methods.
+Finally, we create the relations between the interface and the methods:

 ```
 DemoInterfaceMetamodelGenerator>>#defineRelations